-Susan F. Dewey is the Executive Director of the Virginia Housing Development Authority (VHDA).
-The Board of Commissioners of the Virginia Housing Development Authority appointed her to this position, effective June 15, 1999.
-Prior to this, Mrs. Dewey served for three years as a VHDA Commissioner.
+Susan F. Dewey is the Executive Director of the Virginia Housing.
+The Board of Commissioners of the Virginia Housing appointed her to this position, effective June 15, 1999.
+Prior to this, Mrs. Dewey served for three years as a Virginia Housing Commissioner.

-Mrs. Dewey directs all operations of VHDA, a multibillion-dollar independent, self-supporting public-private partnership that is responsible for addressing the statewide housing affordability needs of low- and moderate-income Virginians.
-VHDA provides a variety of rental and homeownership lending and grant programs and free homeownership education.
-VHDA also administers the federal Low Income Housing Tax Credit program and a statewide Housing Choice Voucher Program.
+Mrs. Dewey directs all operations of Virginia Housing, a multibillion-dollar independent, self-supporting public-private partnership that is responsible for addressing the statewide housing affordability needs of low- and moderate-income Virginians.
+Virginia Housing provides a variety of rental and homeownership lending and grant programs and free homeownership education.
+Virginia Housing also administers the federal Low Income Housing Tax Credit program and a statewide Housing Choice Voucher Program.

 Previously, Mrs. Dewey worked for the Department of the Treasury for 17 years and was the State Treasurer of Virginia from 1996–1999.
 She directed all operations of the Department of the Treasury and the Treasury Board.
 As State Treasurer, she served on 16 state boards and authorities dealing with numerous public-policy issues.

-Mrs. Dewey currently serves on the Board of the Virginia Department of Housing and Community Development; the Virginia Local Initiatives Support Corporation (LISC) Local Advisory Committee (member of the Host Committee); the Board of Housing Virginia (Executive Committee At-Large Member); the Virginia Commonwealth University Real Estate Circle of Excellence (Past President and Conference Committee); the Executive Committee of the Virginia Council on Economic Education (Board Campaign Chair); the Venture Richmond Board of Trustees; the William and Mary Real Estate Foundation Board; the Virginia Chamber of Commerce Advisory Board; the National Housing Conference (NHC) National Advisory Council; the National Council of State Housing Agencies (NCSHA) Board of Directors and Task Force on Homeownership; and the Urban Land Institute Advisory Board.
+Mrs. Dewey currently serves on the Board of the Virginia Housing; the Virginia Local Initiatives Support Corporation (LISC) Local Advisory Committee (member of the Host Committee); the Board of Housing Virginia (Executive Committee At-Large Member); the Virginia Commonwealth University Real Estate Circle of Excellence (Past President and Conference Committee); the Executive Committee of the Virginia Council on Economic Education (Board Campaign Chair); the Venture Richmond Board of Trustees; the William and Mary Real Estate Foundation Board; the Virginia Chamber of Commerce Advisory Board; the National Housing Conference (NHC) National Advisory Council; the National Council of State Housing Agencies (NCSHA) Board of Directors and Task Force on Homeownership; and the Urban Land Institute Advisory Board.

 She is a C.P.A. and received a B.B.A and M.B.A. from the College of William and Mary in Williamsburg, VA.